Contrast seeker: Basic concept

 The image from the missile's camera is also sent into the cockpit where it appears on a small television screen, often one of the aircraft's multi-function displays.
-The missile is initially brought onto the target manually, normally using a small cueing input on the pilot's control stick, or by the weapons officer in two-seat aircraft.
+The missile is initially brought onto the target manually, normally using a small cueing input on the pilot's control stick, or by the weapons officer in a two-seat aircraft.
 When the trigger is pressed to pickle the target, the contrast threshold circuits are turned on when the camera is scanning locations close to the pickled location on the screen.
 Any high-contrast images within that area will then be memorized.
-Normally the recorded spot is indicated on the screen and the pilot can select other high-contrast spots within the image, in an attempt to select one that is either the target or very close to it.
+Normally the recorded spot is indicated on the screen, normally with a square around the selected location.
+The operator can select other high-contrast spots within the image in an attempt to select one that is either on the target or very close to it.

 Once a suitable target image has been selected, the seeker enters tracking mode.
 In this mode, the output from the camera is ignored except when it is scanning close to the original pickled location.
 In those locations the circuit triggers as normal, sending the output to a second set of capacitors.
 By comparing the voltages in the two sets of capacitors, the difference in location between the originally selected spot and the current spot is output as an error signal.
 This is sent into the seeker's gimbal mounting to turn the camera so it re-aligns with the original location.
-The guidance system then compares the angle of the camera to the angle of the missile body, and sends commands to the aerodynamic controls to bring it back onto a collision course.
+The guidance system then compares the angle of the camera to the angle of the missile body and sends commands to the aerodynamic controls to bring it back onto a collision course.
 To address the need to track moving targets, a proportional navigation system is normally used, which naturally produces the required lead.